Josh Bell Player Props: Guardians vs. Cubs

-The Cleveland Guardians, including Josh Bell and his .444 slugging percentage over his past 10 games, battle starting pitcher Marcus Stroman and the Chicago Cubs at Wrigley Field, Saturday at 7:15 PM ET.
+The Cleveland Guardians, including Josh Bell (batting .211 in his past 10 games, with two doubles, two home runs, four walks and six RBI), take on starter Jameson Taillon and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Cubs.
+In his last game he had a hitless performance (0-for-4) against the Cubs.

 Josh Bell Game Info & Props vs. the Cubs